MehSalhi/ARN-Labos/Labo05_2/ARN-Report-Labo05.md

 recognize objects that don’t belong to any classes in your dataset ?
 How does your system work if your object is placed in a different background ?

+As we can see on our confusion matrix, each class has approximately the same level of confusion.
+It isn't a surprise as we did our best to take pictures with several different backgrounds, orientations, etc...

+When we try to recognize something that our model hasn't learned, it still try to classify it as one of our three nuts type.
+One possible upgrade that could be done would have been to create a class "other" to classify every object that doesn't have at least 70% of recognition.

+The background continue to influe on our classification, but not too much.
+Our model choose the correct classes even with different backgrounds in most cases, but can be tricked with parameters like angle, distance, etc...

 # Conclusion